Rail Safety Enhancement Program

 Public Hearing Notice

 Following are Initial Studies/Mitigated Negative Declarations (IS/MND) for the Alameda County Rail Safety Enhancement Program's (RSEP) proposed safety improvements for existing at-grade rail crossings in Alameda County.
-Each will have its own 30-day public review and comment period.
-There will be four IS/MND's in total.
+Each had its own 30-day public review and comment period.
+There are four IS/MND's in total.

 Project Documents